3D-modeling of the ionosphere.

 Air Force no longer produces the "HF Prop" Bulletin.

-They stopped this some time back.
+They stopped this some years ago.
 However, the data in section

 Part IV of the old bulletin can be found on SEC website at a